torvalds/linux/Documentation/teaching/labs/networking.rst

 You will need to register a netfilter hook of type ``NF_INET_LOCAL_OUT`` as explained in the `netfilter`_ section.

-`The struct sk_buff structure`_ lets you access the packet headers.
-The IP header is obtained in the form of a :c:type:`struct iphdr` structure using the :c:func:`ip_hdr` function, and the TCP header is obtained in the form of a :c:type:`struct tcphdr` using the :c:func:`tcp_hdr` function.
+`The struct sk_buff structure`_ lets you access the packet headers using specific functions.
+The :c:func:`ip_hdr` function returns the IP header as a pointer to a :c:type:`struct iphdr` structure.
+The :c:func:`tcp_hdr` function returns the TCP header as a pointer to a :c:type:`struct tcphdr` structure.

 The `diagram`_ explains how to make a TCP connection.
 The connection initiation packet has the ``SYN`` flag set in the TCP header and the ``ACK`` flag cleared.